 Most care must be provided or arranged by your PCP.
-For more information, please see section I.D.
+For more information, see section I.D.
 HOW TO OBTAIN CARE.

-If you need to see a specialist, you must contact your PCP for a Referral prior to the appointment.
+If you need to see a specialist, you must contact your PCP for a Referral before your appointment.
 For exceptions, see I.D.1.
-Your PCP Manages Your Health Care .
+Your PCP Manages Your Health Care.
 In most cases, you will be referred to a Plan Provider who: